nmavromatis9/mountainGoats/SQL_TESTING.md

 Browse by Tables:

 These tables are generated dynamically using the same database as the main search bar.
-In each of specific pages, the user can browse by
+In each of specific pages, the user can browse by insurer, hospital, or procedure.
+In each page, the user can either ###.... search by a specific parameter???...browse a drop down menu... browse all results...???###